filip-ba/vision-net/README.md

     *   `VGG16`
     *   `SimpleCNN` (a custom baseline model)
 *   **Interactive Model Training:** Train models on your own datasets with customizable hyperparameters (learning rate, epochs, momentum).
-*   **Save and Load:** Save your trained model weights, calculated metrics, plots and training parameters and load them later for further analyzation.
+*   **Save and Load:** Save your trained model weights, calculated metrics, plots and training parameters and load them later for further analysis.
 *   **Metrics and Visualization:** Analyze the model using metrics and plots.
 *   **Classification:** Use the trained models to classify images.